illumineX/.gitignore-for-Xcode/README.md

 We first shared this in 2009, and it's been wildly popular.

 The .gitignore file should prevent kruft from being checked into the Git repository.
 It should default to excluding files that normally don't belong in a repository.
-Your applicatin might be an exception in some way.
+Your application might be an exception in some way.
 For example, you might want to include a database template in the application install.